Your guide to doing business in Tanzania

 Dates are usually written in the day, month and year sequence.
 For example: 1st of July 2015 or 1/7/15.
 Numbers are written with a comma to denote thousands and a period to denote fractions.
 For example, TZS 3,000.50 (three thousand shillings and fifty cents).

-NSSF (National Social Security Fund) is deductible from employee (10% of gross) with the employer paying the same amount on the employee’s behalf.
+NSSF (National Social Security Fund) is deductible from employees (10% of gross) with the employer paying the same amount on the employee’s behalf.
 Submissions to the NSSF authority are to be made within one month after the month of deduction.
-Skills Levy: Employer is to pay 5% of the gross on behalf of the employee.

 TRA will provide a TIN (Tax Identification Number) and the pension scheme will also provide a scheme number.
 All registrations must be made within the first month for the new start commencing work.